- Don’t use raw pointers as class members; that requires managing object life time and manually avoiding dangling pointers

 - As a result of the previous point, it helps to ensure that objects can only be created via

-) and making constructors private.
+std::shared_ptr by using a public static create function (which returns objects “owned” by an std::shared_ptr) and making constructors private.
 Note that when constructors are made private, you can no longer use std::make_shared to create a shared pointer.
-You must use std::shared_ptr(new T())
+You must use std::shared_ptr(new T()) in this case.

 Modern C++ Object Relationships